marcosvppfernandes/marcosvppfernandes/README.md

 ### 🌱 I’m currently studying:

-- Deployement on the cloud using AWS products
+- Deployement on the cloud using AWS/GCP
 - Best practices of cloud deployement and it's maintenance
 - Tableau